 The color will be deeper than apple sauce: apple butter has a strong golden-brown color.
 With a teaspoon, spoon the apple butter onto a plate: there shouldn’t be a rim of liquid around it, and the butter should remain mounded.

 Your apple butter probably just needs more cooking.
 Cook it for 5 to 10 minutes more and check color and thickness.
-Stir frequently.
 As the water vaporizes, it will get thicker, and as the apples caramelize, the color will get darker.

 If you don’t have an immersion blender, use a normal blender - just be sure to wait for the mixture to cool, or the lid might explode while blending.